 Laureates Ammodo Science Award 2021 announced

-The first Award will be presented in the Spring of 2020 for research in the categories Natural Sciences and Social Sciences.
+The next Award will be presented in the Spring of 2022 for research in the domains Biomedical Sciences and Humanities.

 This Award is presented biennially for research in two of the four scientific disciplines (Biomedical Sciences, Humanities, Natural Sciences and Social Sciences).

-In 2020, the Award will be presented for work in the fields of Social Sciences and Natural Sciences.
+In 2022 the Award will be presented for research in the domains Biomedical Sciences and Humanities.

-In 2022, the Award will be presented for research in relation to Biomedical Sciences and Humanities.
+In 2024 the Award will be presented for research in the domains Social Sciences and Natural Sciences.

-The winning research projects will be announced at the end of January 2020.
+The winning research projects will be announced in early 2022.